Mike Condon (ice hockey)

-Mike Condon (born April 27, 1990) is an American former professional ice hockey goaltender who currently serves as a volunteer assistant goalie coach at Northeastern.
+Mike Condon (born April 27, 1990) is an American former professional ice hockey goaltender who currently serves as a volunteer assistant goalie coach at Northeastern University.
 Originally undrafted by teams in the National Hockey League (NHL), Condon has played for the Montreal Canadiens, Pittsburgh Penguins and Ottawa Senators.

 Early life

 Condon was born on April 27, 1990, to Mary and Teddy Condon in Holliston, Massachusetts.
 He has one older brother, Zach.
 His father is a sergeant for the Massachusetts State Police, and his mother is a real estate broker.
 His father was involved in the manhunt of the Boston Marathon bombers.
 Condon attended the Belmont Hill School before attending Princeton University, where he majored in politics.

 Playing career

 Undrafted at the conclusion of his career with Princeton, Condon signed an amateur tryout agreement with the Ontario Reign of the ECHL On April 7, 2013, after four games with the Reign where he went 3–1–0 with a 1.48 goals against average, Condon signed a professional tryout agreement with the Houston Aeros of the American Hockey League (AHL).

 On May 8, 2013, Condon signed his first professional contract with the Montreal Canadiens of the National Hockey League (NHL).

 On October 11, 2015, Condon started his first NHL game, leading the Canadiens to a 3–1 win against the Ottawa Senators.
 He stopped 20 of 21 shots, only allowing one goal against from Senators forward Jean-Gabriel Pageau.
 Senators goaltender Matt O'Connor made his NHL debut in the same game, making the two the first goaltenders to make their first NHL start on the same night since October 14, 1967.
 On November 9, Condon was named the NHL third star of the week for his play filling in for the injured Carey Price.

 On October 11, 2016, Condon was claimed off waivers from the Montreal Canadiens by the Pittsburgh Penguins after being waived the previous day.
 He would only play one period (20 minutes) in relief for the Penguins before being traded to the Ottawa Senators on November 2 for a fifth-round draft pick in 2017.
 Condon was acquired due to Senators' starter Craig Anderson facing an uncertain future after his wife was diagnosed with cancer, and backup Andrew Hammond being sidelined with an injury.